 Collection, permanent exhibition, and program of activities

-Rego’s works have evolved over time from being strongly influenced by Surrealism and, later, by semi-abstract painting, to very personal works, mostly pastels, that, since the early 1990s, combine disquieting figures and socially conscious themes with a masterful technique openly influenced by South-European old masters like Diego Velasquez, such as in Rego’s famous Dog Women series.
+Rego’s works have evolved over time from being strongly influenced by Surrealism, and later by semi-abstract painting, to very personal works, mostly pastels, that since the early 1990s, combine disquieting figures and socially themes with a masterful technique openly influenced by masters of South-Europe like Diego Velasquez, such as in the famous Dog Women series.

 A selection of works from the collection, which consists of about 600 pieces, is displayed in the museum’s permanent exhibition.

 The program of activities and events of the Casa das Histórias Paula Rego includes special exhibitions, guided tours, workshops, talks, and conferences.